GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/preprocscience.rst

    :align: right

 We are finally able to start reducing the science frames.
-Here we will attache a MDF, remove the bias and the overscan, then model and remove the scattered light.
+Here we will attach a MDF, remove the bias and the overscan, then model and remove the scattered light.

-We will stop there because the next step is to remove the cosmic and ray and we want to do that on an "non-extracted" frame.
+We will stop there because the next step is to remove the cosmic rays and we want to do that on an "non-extracted" frame.

 MDF, bias and overscan
 ======================
 Let us run ``gfreduce`` on the science frame to attach the MDF, and correct for bias and overscan.
-We done this for the flat so it should feel familiar.
+We have done this for the flat earlier so it should feel familiar.

 |
 |